 During your stay, you will participate in at least three hours of therapy per day, five days per week, which requires tremendous effort.
 Because optimal healing and recovery also requires rest, you should plan to dedicate one full day of rest during each week of your stay.
 You should also participate in one day of activity other than rehab.
 This healthy balance of rehabilitation and rest will help you recover in a safe and timely manner.

 A caregiver is someone you know and trust to help you manage your care needs after you leave inpatient rehabilitation.
 Your caregiver may be a family member, friend or neighbor.
 If no one is available or you need care beyond the ability of friends and family, Spectrum Health At Home may be able to help.
 Caregivers are encouraged to participate in education and training throughout your stay.
 Depending on your needs, your team may schedule a time to train your caregiver to ensure a safe transition.

 It is important for you to learn about your condition and the role that rehabilitation plays in your recovery.
 You can anticipate daily education throughout your rehab stay, as well as focused education on how to manage your condition and medications.

+As you prepare to leave the inpatient rehabilitation setting, the care team will help you practice important transitional skills such as getting in and out of a car or managing your own medications.
+Spectrum Health inpatient rehab programs have a kitchen and living space designed to practice skills to be safe in your next environment.
 A home evaluation may need to be conducted to assess safety and mobility within your home environment.
 If a home evaluation is needed, your care team will schedule a visit to your home and help make necessary preparations and adjustments to properly prepare you and your family for a safe transition home.